-Milka has 24 more related variations via Emily, Ilka, Malka: Aemilia, Aimil, Amalea, Amalia▼, Emalia, Emelda, Emelea, Emelia▲, Emera, Emila, Emilea, Emilee▲, Emiley, Emili, Emilia▲, Emilie▼, Emilija, Emilla, Emille, Emillea, Emilly, Emlyn, Ilke and Milly.
+Milka has 24 more related variations via Emily, Ilka, Malka: Aemilia, Aimil, Amalea, Amalia▼, Emalia, Emelda, Emelea, Emelia, Emera, Emila, Emilea, Emilee, Emiley, Emili, Emilia, Emilie▼, Emilija, Emilla, Emille, Emillea, Emilly, Emlyn, Ilke and Milly.

-Milka is an uncommon given name for women.
-Milka is an equivalently rare surname too for all people.
+Milka is an uncommon given name for women but a somewhat popular surname for all people (#89895 out of 150436, Top 60%).
 (2000 U.S. Census)

-Below is a graphed analysis of the popularity of the girl name Milka and affiliated names.
+Below is a graphed analysis of the popularity of Milka and affiliated names.
 Prominent variation forms of Milka (#unlisted) rated in the Top 1000 are Amalia (#884 last year), Emelia (#625), Emilee (#596), Emilia (#164), Emilie (#732) and Emily (#7).
-Usage of these girl names was at its most widespread in the year 2013 and is almost as widespread today, but with the versions Amalia and Emilie becoming less trendy.
+Usage of these girl names was at its most widespread in the year 2013 (usage of 0.522%) and is almost as widespread today (usage 0.4987%, down 4.5%), but with the versions Amalia and Emilie becoming less trendy.
 Emelia (#625), Emilee (#596), Emilia (#164) and Emily (#7) are four of the more trendy girl names here, with Emelia, Emilia and Emily going through a revival in popularity.
 (2014 Birth Statistics)